valnity98/Zumo328PControl/README.md

 1. Clone or download this repository.
 2. Place the `Zumo328P` folder in your Arduino `libraries` directory.
+3. Download dependencies such as FAST GPIO from Library Manager
-3. Restart the Arduino IDE and include the library in your sketch.
+4. Restart the Arduino IDE and include the library in your sketch.

 ## Encoder Frequency and Speed Calculation for Zumo Robot